Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/barrier.md

 ## Precondition

-The barrier object is configurated in the overworld (area origion and destination are set) and the needed data exists in the backend.
+The barrier object is configurated in the overworld (area origin and destination are set) and the needed data exists in the backend.

 ## Postcondition

 The barrier object is set up according to the data in the data base.

 ## Typical procedure